zukunft/zukunft.com/docs/llm/pending.md

 group the 'all_user_overwrites' rows by object type or add an object type column: the old page had one table per object type with its own header, so the user could see at a glance how many words resp. values were overwritten; today all types are merged into one when / who / what list that does not name the type

 add the ref overwrites to the 'all_user_overwrites' component: change_tables::REF_USR is in change_tables::USER_TABLES, so a ref overwrite is listed today, but change_log_list::name_lists has no ref entry, so the what column cannot name the changed ref (the old page had no ref table either, so this is a gap of both)

-three things of the old page are deliberately not restored: the display functions wrote to the database while rendering (del_usr_cfg resp. del of a source when the user record equals the standard record), the tables had no row limit and no message when nothing was found, and the sql was built as a raw string with the user id inlined; the current column has the configured row limit, the ALL_USER_OVERWRITES_NONE message and the prepared statements of change_log_list

 ## user default view